-It is important to remember that it is the air pressure, not your tires, that supports the weight of your vehicle.
+It is important to remember that air pressure, not your tires, supports the weight of your vehicle.
 This is why proper air inflation has such a big impact on your tire’s handling, traction, and durability.

-When the air in your tire heats up, it expands.
+Further, when the air in your tire heats up, it expands.
 When it cools, it compresses.
-This affects your air pressure.
+This directly affects the air pressure in your tires.

 For every increase of 10 degrees in temperature, your air pressure will increase by approximately 1 psi.

-For every drop of 10 degrees in temperature, your air pressure can decrease by approximately 1 psi.
+Conversely, for every drop of 10 degrees in temperature, your air pressure will decrease by approximately 1 psi.

-While this may not sound like a drastic difference, it really takes a toll over time, particularly with the temperature changes from season to season.
+While this may not sound like a drastic difference, it takes its toll over time, particularly with the temperature changes from season to season.
 For instance, if you check the air on recently driven tires in the afternoon, by the next morning, the coolest part of the day, the air pressure can have dropped as much as 5-10 psi.
 This is enough difference in air pressure to impact performance, fuel efficiency, and treadwear.
-It is very important that you check your tire’s air pressure regularly, particularly during the colder months.
+Therefore, it's critically important to check your tire’s air pressure regularly, particularly during the colder months.

 If you have any questions, please give us a call or stop by your local Discount Tire store and we'll get you taken care of!